Quia Emptores: Bracton on alienation

 The worst case occurred when the tenant made a gift of frankalmoin – a gift of land to the Church.
 A wardship would be of no value at all.
 An escheat of the land (a reclamation of the land by the overlord) would allow the owner to take control of the land.
-But the act of placing the land in frankalmoin left it in the hands of a group of lawyers or others who allowed the use of the land by a Church organization.
+But the act of placing the land in frankalmoin left it in the hands of a group of lawyers or others who allowed the use of the land by a Church organisation.
 The overlord would have nominal control of the corporation which had never entered into a feudal homage arrangement.
 The corporation owed nothing to the overlord.
 Bracton was sympathetic to this arrangement.
 According to him the lord is not really injured.
 His rights to the land remain unscathed.
 It is true they have been significantly diminished.
 He had suffered damnum, but there had been no iniuria.
 Bracton was of the opinion that a gift of land to the Church could be voided by the heirs, but not the lord.

-Throughout his work, Bracton shows a prejudice in favor of free alienation.
+Throughout his work, Bracton shows a prejudice in favour of free alienation.
 Concerning subinfeudation, he argues that it does no wrong, though it may clearly do damage to the lords on occasion.
 It has been difficult to determine how much of this opinion is based on Bracton's prejudice, and how much it corresponded to actual practice.